-When it comes to establishing your brand as an industry specialist, telling valuable stories becomes very important.
-You can use case studies as a tool to present the social proof of your ability to serve and fulfill industry-specific needs.
+When establishing your brand as an industry specialist, telling valuable stories becomes very important.
+You can use case studies to present the social proof of your ability to serve and fulfill industry-specific needs.

-The goal of putting out these stories is to show your consumer base that you’re aware of and care about their needs and are willing to work hard to fulfill them.
+The goal of putting out these stories is to show your consumer base that you know and care about their needs and are willing to work hard to fulfill them.
 After all, concentrated marketing is all about identifying and interacting with your focused target audience.

 Review Your Execution

-By continually checking the progress, you can mold your strategy whenever and howsoever necessary.
-Also, you will keep getting new insight into consumer behavior and any changes that it goes through.
+You can mold your strategy whenever and howsoever necessary by continually checking the progress.
+Also, you will keep getting new insight into consumer behavior and any changes it goes through.